Schedule E Tax Forms: Reporting Your Rental Income

 The Business’s Return

-In most cases, the business entity will take all applicable business tax deductions, including expenses.
-However, be advised that rental real estate partnerships and S corporations must complete Form 1065 to show total income, expenses, and overall net profits.
+In most cases, the business entity will take all applicable business tax deductions, including depreciation expenses, management fees and mortgage interest.
+However, be advised that rental real estate partnerships and S corporations must complete Form 1065 to show total income, allowable expenses and overall net profits.
 This form is then attached to Form 8825 for submission.

 Schedule E FAQs

 Of course, Schedule E can also be a complicated form to complete.
 Below, you’ll find answers to several frequently asked questions (FAQs).
-If you have further questions about any, or would like more information, don’t hesitate to reach out to a qualified tax professional, who can also help you complete any required forms.
+If you have further questions, or would like more information, don’t hesitate to reach out to a qualified tax professional, who can also help you complete any required forms.

 What forms do I need to file?

-A real estate investor’s chosen business entity – legally considered a “person” in its own right – must file its taxes and provide individuals with a Schedule K-1 so that each individual taxpayer can subsequently file tax forms for themselves.
+A real estate investor’s chosen business entity – legally considered a “person” in its own right – must file its taxes and provide individuals with a Schedule K-1 so that each taxpayer can subsequently file tax forms for themselves.
 Partnerships and S corporations file Form 8825 and individuals file Form 1040.
-Schedule E is considered part of Form 1040, and individual taxpayers will attach K-1 forms to it to verify their profits with the federal government.
+Schedule E is considered part of Form 1040, and individuals will attach K-1 forms to their personal income tax returns to verify their profits with the federal government.

-There aren’t special rules per se, but owners of short-term rentals (who often provide services above and beyond those that landlords normally provide) must be aware of potentially triggering the self-employment taxes.
-Short-term rental owners should also maintain awareness of any state or local taxes that may potentially be levied upon them.
+Due to the increasing popularity of short-term rental arrangements, the IRS has noted that owners of short-term rentals (who often provide services above and beyond those that landlords normally provide) could potentially trigger self-employment taxes on their supplemental income.
+Short-term rental owners should also maintain awareness of any state or local taxes that may potentially be levied upon them as well.

 Can a closely held C Corporation qualify for passive activity rules?

-The same considerations and limitations described above apply to passive rental income that is generated by closely held C corporations.
+The same considerations and limitations described above apply to passive real estate investment income that is generated by closely held C corporations.
 These businesses must file Form 8810 to report rental income, however.

-The Bottom Line: Understanding Rental Real Estate Taxation Is Crucial For Real Estate Investors
+The Bottom Line: Understanding Rental Real Estate Taxation Is Crucial For Investors

-As discussed earlier, it’s critical for real estate investors to understand and fulfill their tax obligations.
+It’s critical for real estate investors to understand and fulfill their tax obligations.
 Likewise, it’s also essential for them to be aware of the implications and impact of any taxable activities on their annual tax payments.
-To learn more about the business of real estate, and how to maximize profits and minimize losses from real estate investment, be sure to browse our Learning Center.

 Real Estate Crowdfunding: What It Is And How It Works